docker/vscode-extension/DEBUGGING.md

 # Build Debugging

-> ⚠️ This feature is under **active** development and there may be breaking changes as we continue experimenting and fine tuning it.
-If you have feedback about this feature, please [open an issue](https://github.com/docker/vscode-extension/issues) or [start a discussion thread](https://github.com/docker/vscode-extension/discussions) and let us know what you think.

 ## Overview

-Buildx provides an implementation of the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
-This means development tools that support and implement the protocol can interface with Buildx directly and step through the build process in real-time.
+[Buildx](https://github.com/docker/buildx) provides an implementation of the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
+This means development tools that support and implement the Debug Adapter Protocol can interface with Buildx directly and step through its build process in real-time.

 ## Requirements